tdemin/akm/README.md

 This shell script wraps [age(1)][age], an encryption tool, for convenience in everyday interactive use.

-As of now, it implements two convenience features over age:
+As of now, it implements three convenience features over age:

 + it adds the default encryption key when `-d` / `--decrypt` is specified (unless `-i` / `--identity` has been specified)